rollup/rollup/docs/05-plugin-development.md

 If `false` is returned for `moduleSideEffects` in the first hook that resolves a module id and no other module imports anything from this module, then this module will not be included without checking for actual side-effects inside the module.
 If `true` is returned, Rollup will use its default algorithm to include all statements in the module that have side-effects (such as modifying a global or exported variable).
 If `null` is returned or the flag is omitted, then `moduleSideEffects` will be determined by the `treeshake.moduleSideEffects` option or default to `true`.
 The `load` and `transform` hooks can override this.

 If `true` is returned for `syntheticNamedExports`, this module will fallback the resolution of any missing named export to properties of the `default` export.
+The `load` and `transform` hooks can override this.
 This option allows to have dynamic named exports that might not be declared in the module, such as in this example:

 **dep.js: (`{syntheticNamedExports: true}`)**